TiagoISantana/php-WbemScripting/README.md

 # PHP project using com_dotnet extension and  & WbemScripting

-This project is a concept that php can be used to connect with windows machines using WMIC
+This project is a concept that php can be used to connect with Windows machines using WMI.

 #### Requirements